hryniuk/blender-intro/README.md

 # Introduction to Blender

 This repo contains all the materials I've used for my presentation about Blender at Adam Mickiewicz University.
+There's small tutorial in `basic_tutorial.blend` file that covers basic editing actions in Blender.

 ## Things I've mentioned